Vanuatu Passport Visa-Free Access: Where It Gets You and Where It Doesn’t

 This is where Vanuatu separates from the pack.
 For Bitcoiners who operate across borders, Asia-Pacific is where the passport earns its weight.

 Singapore: visa-free, 30 days.
-One of the most important financial hubs on earth.
+One of the most important financial hubs on Earth.
 Banking infrastructure, wealth management, a regulatory environment that increasingly accommodates digital assets.
 If you need to be in Singapore on short notice, the Vanuatu passport gets you through immigration without advance paperwork.

 Hong Kong: visa-free, 90 days.
 Asia’s other financial capital.
 Deep capital markets, proximity to mainland China, and a business environment built for international operators.